-It’s August, otherwise known throughout the USA as Fair Season!
+It’s almost August, otherwise known throughout the USA as Fair Season!

 Of course, some of the culinary delights of the American county fair have evolved.
 The strangely delicious corn dog has had to make room in the food vendor row for an odd array of items served to you fried on a stick, from twinkies to butter.
 That’s right – they serve deep-fried butter on a stick in Iowa.
 And deep-fried chocolate cheesecake on a stick in Colorado.
 California’s Sonoma County takes the concept high-brow by putting locally-grown artichoke hearts on a stick, dipping them in herby batter and frying them to a golden crunch.

 The downside to eating fried, sugary foods for every meal at the county fair?
 No, it’s not the eye-popping calories.
 It’s that you have to try and keep it all down after a wild ride on The Scrambler.
 Not always possible, as I can attest.

 From the best pig races to the crunchiest kettle corn, here are five great county fairs in Washington state that all take place over the next few weeks.
 Which is your favorite fair?

 Mt.
 Vernon.
 August 7-10, 2019, 10am-10pm.
 Map.